Last updated on .

 Nisqually River Suspension Bridge

 The road continues past housing for park employees and officials until it comes to a gorgeous suspension bridge over the Nisqually River.
-It was built in 1924 to access a planned campground across the river, and rebuilt in the 1950s.
-Before the bridge was built, a small pony bridge was used to cross the river.
+It was built in 1924 to access a planned campground across the river and rebuilt in the 1950s.
+Before the bridge, visitors used a small pony bridge to cross the river.

 Nisqually River Suspension Bridge at Longmire Historic District in Mount Rainier National Park, Washington